 - Are you using everything consistently?

-- Are there more efficient tools or resources that can combine tasks?
+- Are there more efficient tools available?

 - Is there something you’ve wanted to experiment with?